MU1T4TR3T4/NuBike/replit.md

-# BikeRent - Flask Bike Rental Application
+# NuBike - Flask Bike Rental Application

 ## Overview

-BikeRent is a comprehensive web application for bicycle rentals, built with Flask (Python) and featuring a modern, Nubank-inspired design.
+NuBike is a comprehensive web application for bicycle rentals, built with Flask (Python) and featuring a modern, Nubank-inspired design.
 The application allows users to register, find available bikes on an interactive map, make reservations, process payments, and unlock bikes using QR codes.
 It provides a complete bike-sharing solution with real-time bike tracking, multiple rental plans, and secure payment processing.

 ## User Preferences